tmalsburg/DogWhistle/thoughts.md

 But does any of that require plausible deniability?
 Do we expect sensitivity to meaning to differ between in- and outgroup?

+## “Kerneuropa” (Gysi, Bundestagsrede, 2015-06-18)

+- Potentially alluding to the idea that France and Germany are trying to dominate the rest of the EU.

 ## Hilfe vor Ort.

 - Dog whistly when used in the context of immigration from the middle east.